aMediocreDad/amediocredev/README.md

 # a Mediocre Dev

-This is the landing page for amediocre.dev home of what will be developed into my personal portfolio website.
+This is my Portfolio amediocre.dev home of stuff I decide to build on the interwebs.

-Having played around with **[Imba](https://imba.io/)** for a while I have come to realize it does not suit my needs yet.
-And as I am fleshing out my website I have landed on using **[SvelteKit](https://kit.svelte.dev/)** instead
+This portfolio is made using **[SvelteKit](https://kit.svelte.dev/)**.
+An amazing frontend framework with filebased routing, quick API endpoints and easily deployed on any platform.
+This site is hosted on [Netlify](https://app.netlify.com).

 If you are a fellow developer looking for inspiration, please don't hesitate to yank some of the code, or contacting me if you have questions.